The Valley Hospital Closes COVID-19 Unit Due To Declining Cases

-The Valley Hospital has closed its COVID-19 unit due to the declining number of new cases, hospital officials confirmed.
+The Valley Hospital has closed much of its COVID-19 unit due to the declining number of new cases, hospital officials confirmed.

-Eight hospital units were transformed into an area designated specifically for the care of coronavirus patients, Valley spokeswoman Maureen Curran told Daily Voice.
+Valley's four intensive care units were dedicated to COVID-19 patients at the onset of the pandemic, Valley spokeswoman Maureen Curran told Daily Voice.
+As the surge progressed, eight units were transitioned and dedicated solely to patients with confirmed or suspected cases of COVID-19.

-Six of those were temporarily closed for a deep cleaning and disinfecting before reopening for patient care, Curran said.
-Two of the initial eight units will remain dedicated to caring for COVID-19 patients, according to Curran.
+As of Tuesday, two intensive care units remain dedicated to COVID-19, according to Curran.
+Of the eight additional units, six are in the process of being transitioned back to their normal function.

 A consistent decline in new COVID-19 hospitalizations is a key factor in reopening the state, Gov. Phil Murphy said.
 The number of COVID-19 hospitalizations across New Jersey dropped from 6,750 to 4,195 between April 4 and May 10.